HARINAMA SANKIRTANA

 On Saturdays, the community gathers at Surrey Street Market in Central Croydon to take part in congregational chanting and book distribution on the streets of Croydon.

-If you would like to join us, please contact Vivek Gupta on:
+If you would like to join us, please get in touch!

 THE START OF THE SANKIRTANA MOVEMENT